IsaacSufyan/TDD_TestApp/README.md

 <h3>What you should already know</h3>

-    The following core Android Jetpack libraries: ViewModel and LiveData Application architecture, following the pattern from the Guide to app architecture and Android Fundamentals codelabs
+    The following core Android Jetpack libraries: ViewModel and LiveData Application architecture, following the pattern from the Guide to app architecture and Android Fundamentals

 <h3>What you'll learn</h3>